folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ### Viewing group details

-The group details pane contains group information and lists all funds and expense classes associated with the group.
-The pane displays total allocated, unavailable, and available by fund and expense class.
+The group details pane contains group financial summary information and lists all funds and expense classes associated with the group.

 * To view group details, [find the group](#searching-for-a-fiscal-year-ledger-group-or-fund) you want to view and select it.
 The group details pane appears.